 - Stay at base of NZ's highest mountain Aoraki/Mt Cook.

-- High country sheep station in Lord of the Rings scenery at Rangitata.
+- Immerse yourself in simply stunning Lord of the Rings scenery at Rangitata.

 The itinerary below is for the current season.

 Given the spontaneous nature of our trips and lack of control over New Zealand's weather(!), what we do each day might occasionally vary.

 NB.
 The cost of accommodation is not included in your travel pass but under each day we have described our recommended accommodation, along with some free and paid activity suggestions.

 We depart Auckland and head south, travelling towards the mighty Waikato.
 We’ll take a walk to the majestic Bridal Veil Falls on the way to our destination, the world-renowned surf beach Raglan.
 There’s no better place to learn to surf; but if you don’t fancy hitting the waves, the afternoon is free to relax with a walk on the beach or a bush walk.
 Chill out or go hard in this funky surf and arts town.

 Departing Raglan we head for Mourea in the Bay of Plenty, home to our special cultural overnight stay.
 We stop in the rural town of Waitomo to explore the spectacular glow-worm caves, before continuing on to Mourea for a truly unique insight into the ways of the Maori.
 Nestled on the waterfront of Lake Rotoiti, spend the night on a Marae (traditional Maori meeting house) enjoying the company of the local Ngati Pikiao tribe.
 Take a guided walk along the powerful Kaituna River and learn about the traditional food sources of the area.
 Enjoy a tasty group dinner followed by a Kapa Haka performance (song and dance) where the boys are taught the Haka (war dance) and the girls learn the art of the Poi.